aragon/flock/teams/Vocdoni/August2019-January2020.md

 Before starting a voting process, the process organizer collects a census containing the public keys of all eligible voters and then publishes a Merkle tree of these keys.
 The process metadata, as well as the census Merkle tree, is pinned on a decentralized filesystem.
 A transaction is sent to the blockchain to persist the vote details.

-Now that the process has begun, users can vote.
-In order to ensure complete voter anonymity, each user packages their vote using either a Linkable Ring Signature (LRS) or a Zero-Knowledge Proof (ZK-Snark).
+Once the process has begun, users can vote.
+In order to achieve voter anonymity, each user packages their vote using either a Linkable Ring Signature (LRS) or a Zero-Knowledge Proof (ZK-Snark).

 LRS allows each individual in a group of users (in this case a chunk of the census) to compute a ring signature which can be validated without revealing the identity of the signer.
 This signature can be verified as belonging to a valid signer, but that signer's identity is unknown other than their membership in a census chunk.